openaustralia/alavetelitheme/README.md

 Authorities
 -----------

+### Adding new authorities

+#### Authority FOI email

+When collecting the FOI email address for an authority we need to find the best address to deal with them directly.
+A specific address for the authority isn’t always available, especially when they exist within a bigger department.
+This is the order of preference for the authority’s FOI email:

+1. Specific FOI address for sub-department agency (e.g. foi@special_agency.gov.au)
+2. Specific address for sub-department agency at department (e.g. special_agency@department.gov.au)
+3. Specific FOI address for department (e.g. foi@department.gov.au)
+4. Generic address for department (e.g. info@department.gov)
+5. Address for a specific person at the agency (e.g. jane.zhang@dept.gov)

+A person’s address is the absolute last resort.

+### Jurisdictions

 A unique aspect of Right To Know compared to other Alaveteli installations is that we're in the process of supporting 9 different jurisdictions - Federal and all the states and territories.